 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
 These sales, or the perception in the market that holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
-After this offering, we will have outstanding 25,197,269 shares of common stock, which is based on 20,369,683 shares of our common stock outstanding as of February 28, 2015 and assumes the issuance and sale of \$35.0 million of shares of our common stock at an assumed public offering price of \$7.25 per share, which was the last sale price of our common stock on the NASDAQ Global Market on April 2, 2015.
+After this offering, we will have outstanding 26,209,683 shares of common stock, which is based on 20,369,683 shares of our common stock outstanding as of February 28, 2015 and assumes no exercise by the underwriters of their option to purchase additional shares of our common stock and no exercise of options or warrants outstanding as of February 28, 2015.
 This includes the shares that we are selling in this offering, which may be resold in the public market immediately without restriction, unless purchased by our affiliates.